Expect the Unexpected in Orlando Neighborhoods

 You’ll find a vast collection of beer in Curry Ford West, too, both locally brewed and from around the world, at venues like Roque Pub and Pipers Bar & Grill.
 Meanwhile, this district’s restaurants bring international flare to the table, encompassing Cuban, Greek, Irish, Italian, Lebanese and Mexican cuisine — not to mention some of the best pizza in Orlando courtesy of Pizza Bruno.

 This district stretches northward on Semoran Boulevard from Orlando International Airport, making it the primary route for visitors going to downtown Orlando or University of Central Florida.
-It’s also a melting pot of cultures and cuisines, albeit primarily with Hispanic and Latino character.
+It’s also a melting pot of cultures and cuisines with lots of Hispanic and Latino character.
 The area has numerous restaurants, nightspots and retailers, including notables such as Mecatos Bakery, Bonchon Orlando, Castle Church Brewing, High Tide Harry’s and Napoli Italian Pizzeria.

 Although this ever-expanding, affluent neighborhood isn’t part of the Orlando Main Streets program, we’re of the opinion that it should be.
 Located 15 minutes from Orlando International Airport and 25 minutes from downtown Orlando — but still inside Orlando city limits — it offers superb dining and recreational activities, as well as some of the region’s most gorgeous scenery.